Aircloak/aircloak/air/docs/content/datastores.md

 collection is sharded, even `INNER JOIN` has to be emulated.

-#### Discovery queries
+#### Discovery of isolating columns

-Since global aggregators require emulation, discovery queries for isolating columns will be (at least) partially emulated.
+Since global aggregators (aggregators without grouping) require emulation, discovery queries that determine whether a column isolates users will be (at least) partially emulated.
-This means data about each individual column will need to be streamed into the cloak, in order to compute the final result.
+This means data about each individual column needs to be streamed into the cloak in order to compute the final result.
 Cloak startup might be significantly delayed because of that.
-See [Manually classifying isolating columns](/ops/configuration.md#manually-classifying-isolating-columns) on how to circumvent this problem.
+See [Manually classifying isolating columns](/ops/configuration.md#manually-classifying-isolating-columns) for information on alternative means of classifying isolating columns.